maria-ciovacco-juarez/chill-breeze/README.md

 -For the layout and base code, I watched a tutorial by Jonah Lawrence on Youtube (link will be in the credits section) to get started.
 I had additional assistance with a tuotr to get a "for loop" going, which showed to be probably the most challenging at the time.

+-Another challenge I faced was the background image not populating in the deployed link.
+In VS Code Live Server, the image populated fine.
+After multiple attempts to fix this, I resulted to moving the image from the style.css stylesheet to the index.html and that seemed to work.

 -A couple issues I have not been able to resolve as of yet:

 -The icon will not loop for all the forecast days.
 It only shows in the first box.